 You can use a simple speed of sound formula to find the value of

 c.
 We can rewrite the formula as follows:

 c = √(γ × p / ρ),

 p is pressure, and

-ρ is the density of air.
-For most liquids, the relationship is usually not that simple, but in general, the speed of sound in the water rises when the density decreases over a wide range of temperatures.
+ρ is air density.
+For most liquids, the relationship is usually not that simple.
+Still, in general, the speed of sound in the water rises when the density decreases over a wide range of temperatures.
 The knowledge of the speed of sound dependence in salt water is crucial for all research involving sonar measurements.